 To be a part of the Blackboard TALC site you will need to go to the organization tab in Blackboard and search the "Graduate teaching assistants" tab and enroll.
 You can use as much or as little of the resources available as you would like.

 Whether or not you plan to have a career in the classroom, participating in these groups offers you the opportunity to network with other teaching assistants and learn valuable teaching skills.
 The TALC is free and open to all NDSU Teaching Assistants of any discipline and level of experience.
 If you have any questions, please email firstname.lastname@example.org.

 The Office of Teaching and Learning moderates a Facebook group specifically for graduate teaching assistants, lab assistants, and graduate students who may be interested in future teaching assistant opportunities.
 This closed group is a supportive and encouraging environment for you to find assistance with your role as a teaching or lab assistant.

 We encourage you to post your teaching questions so all teaching assistants can help crowd source an answer.
 If you have found useful resources and tips please share them with the group.
 Through these questions and discussions you can continually improve and refine your teaching skills.

 Our group moderators closely monitor this group to ensure it remains a supportive environment.
 If you are uncomfortable posting a sensitive question, message the moderators and they can post it in the group for you or find appropriate support for you.
 If you have any questions regarding this group email email@example.com.

 Active Learning Overview

-The video above offers an overview of active learning teaching featuring Paul Kelter, Professor and OTL Director and Brandy Randall, Associate Dean of the NDSU Graduate School.
+The video above offers an overview of active learning teaching featuring Paul Kelter, former professor and former OTL director and Brandy Randall, former associate dean of the NDSU Graduate School.